cdxing/parentparticle/README.md

 # parentparticle
-This is for the STAR analysis of phi meson and other particles
+This is for the STAR analysis of the reconstruction of phi meson and more